 The newly founded state school on the Yarrabah Mission in North Queensland, 1893.
 Possible readings of this image and others like it are disturbing.
 State Library of New South Wales, SPF/1237

 The provision of separate schools for Aboriginal children by governments and missions was both justification and strategy used to exclude Indigenous children from many public schools.
 A policy of ‘exclusion on demand’ operated across many jurisdictions but was formalised in New South Wales from 1899.
 White parents could demand exclusions, no grounds other than race being required, whether alternative segregated schools were available to Aboriginal children or not.
 As a result, Aboriginal children in many areas were denied schooling.

 If children were able to attend school, it usually came at the price of having to devalue their own communities and cultures.
 The segregated schooling provided for Aboriginal children in Australia was consistently inferior to that provided for non-Indigenous.
 For Aboriginal children in public schools, expectations were low.
 Peter Board’s syllabus for Aboriginal primary education, introduced in 1916 in New South Wales, assumed the incapacity of Aboriginal students to meet the standard course of instruction.
-The assumption that post-school menial (paid or unpaid) labour for Aboriginal youth was the best that could be hoped for, remained common, but as important were the interests of landowners who sought access to a low-paid, unskilled and uneducated workforce.
+The assumption that post-school menial (paid or unpaid) labour for Aboriginal youth was the best that could be hoped for, remained common, but as important were the interests of landowners who sought access to a low-paid, uneducated workforce.
 It also served state and territory governments who occasionally acknowledged that it was harder to ‘control’ Aboriginal people who had been well educated.

 In Queensland was the Barambah Native School.
 In 1917 an Education Department inspector reported on it.
 There is little doubt that much of his commentary applied across the segregated schools of Australia.